 Sometimes we think about life more than 100 years ago and imagine simpler times.
 When it came to Christmas, the Victorians really did it up right.
 Decorating, feasting, and sharing songs, music, and gifts with others were all the order of the day.

 01 of 08

 Send Christmas Cards

 Continuing the Valentine tradition, Victorians extended the custom of sharing holiday greetings to Christmas.
 While Valentines were reserved primarily for those young and in love, Christmas cards were sent to everyone far and wide.
 During the Gilded Age, they became more and more frilly and adorned.
 The late-Victorian era yielded Christmas postcard greetings like the one shown here.
 These postcards were wildly popular for sending and collecting moving into the early 1900s through the 1920s.
 Many homes held albums to save favorite greeting postcards, which helped to preserve them for future generations.

 02 of 08

 Victorians revived the centuries-old custom of singing carols to celebrate the season, which included adding new life to the 400-year-old song “The First Noel.”
-They not only went door to door singing for friends and neighbors, they enjoyed carols in parlors at home and during beautiful candlelit worship services in local sanctuaries.
+They not only went door to door singing for friends and neighbors, but they also enjoyed carols in parlors at home and during beautiful candlelit worship services in local sanctuaries.
 Where there was song, there was sheet music; nicely illustrated pieces with Christmas themes from the early 1900s are not only beautiful, they are quite collectible today.

 03 of 08